 This is not the first case of a company modifying a drink and then using the name.
-It makes marketing sense, but a true chef would never call mayonnaise dyed yellow a hollandaise, nor would they call a cut of sirloin a fillet mignon.
+It makes marketing sense, but a true chef would never call mayonnaise dyed yellow a hollandaise, nor would they call a cut of sirloin a filet mignon.
 But, the world of cocktails is much different.
 To build a brand name takes a lot of effort, and money, but taking a name that has been around for over 50 years is easy.
 You have an instant brand, at no cost.
 I don’t necessarily agree with this, but it is rampant throughout the bar world.
 There is no practical way to fix this issue, and really the majority of people buying the drinks don’t care.
 A few do, and I’m waiting for the day when I serve the international peach slushy to someone who is stoked about getting a real Bellini.

 Moxies Bellini Recipe